-One of the organizations I found was called Paws in Prison, and was located in Arkansas, just a couple of hours away from where I lived in Southwest Missouri.
-Paws in Prison was one of the last programs I’d stumbled upon, and I really loved the fact that inmates were used as handlers for the dogs, and that the dogs actually lived in the prison environment.
+In the end I found Paws in Prison in Arkansas, just a couple of hours away from where I lived in Southwest Missouri.
+I really loved the fact that inmates were used as handlers for the dogs, and that the dogs actually lived in the prison environment.
 I was told by one of the contacts from the organization that I’d probably have quite a long wait before they’d be able to train a dog specifically for me, but I really liked the concept and I decided to go ahead and apply.

 Much to my surprise, a few short weeks after sending my application to Paws in Prison, I received an email.
 “We have a black lab in the program that I think would suit you well,” the email read.
 “His name is Jasper, and he is going to be an awesome dog.
 Would you be interested in being matched with him?”
 Pictures were shared over emails, and I asked about a million questions, before it was decided: Jasper, the black Lab in the prison, was mine.
 And the next huge phase of my life — learning how to work with Jasper — was about to begin.